CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.4.md

 With **Copilot in Excel**, analyzing business data becomes a seamless experience.
 As soon as you input your datasets into Excel, Copilot stands ready to transform these complex figures into comprehensible insights.

 Beyond standard data analysis, Copilot crafts a coherent narrative from the patterns it identifies, ensuring a smooth transition from raw data to meaningful understanding.
-This process allows your key findings to become powerful drivers in making informed business decisions.
+This process allows your key findings to become powerful drivers for making informed business decisions.

 ## **Transforming Data in Excel**